nonoesp/note-parser/README.md

 A plain-text parser proof-of-concept.

-At the moment, it only parses dates, weights, and currency in euros.
+At the moment, this app parses dates, weights, and currency in euros.

 Here's a sample note.